Solaris9/express-typescript/README.md

 export default class MainController {
     // Appends to the Controller route, making it "/" as a GET request.
     @Controller.Get("")
-    // Decorate "res" as a HTTPReponse, required so it can pass it from the express method. public index(@HTTPResponse res: Response) {
+    // Decorate "res" as a HTTPResponse, required so it can pass it from the express method. public index(@HTTPResponse res: Response) {
         // And finally send a response.
         res.send("Hello world!")